shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 * 2 tsp Ginger, minced
 * 1 tbsp Rice Wine Vinegar
 * 3 tsp Sriracha
-* 1/4 cup store-bought or homemade hoisen, plus some for garnish
+* 1/4 cup store-bought or homemade hoisen, plus more for garnish
 * 4 Scallions, sliced and white and greens seperated
 * Butter or Romaine Lettuce, washed and patted dry
-* Toasted Peanuts, to garnish
+* Optional: Toasted Peanuts, to garnish

-For the Homemade Hoisin:
+For the Homemade Hoisin Sauce:

 * 3 tbsp Soy Sauce
 * 1/2 tsp Ginger Paste